Gelatin: Pretreatments

 If the raw material used in the production of the gelatin is derived from bones, dilute acid solutions are used to remove calcium and other salts.
 Hot water or several solvents may be used to reduce the fat content, which should not exceed 1% before the main extraction step.
-If the raw material consists of hides and skin; size reduction, washing, removal of hair from hides, and degreasing are necessary to prepare the hides and skins for the hydrolysis step.
+If the raw material consists of hides and skin, then size reduction, washing, hair removal, and degreasing are necessary to prepare the materials for the hydrolysis step.

 Hydrolysis

 After preparation of the raw material, i.e., removing some of the impurities such as fat and salts, partially purified collagen is converted into gelatin through hydrolysis.
 Collagen hydrolysis is performed by one of three different methods: acid-, alkali-, and enzymatic hydrolysis.
 Acid treatment is especially suitable for less fully cross-linked materials such as pig skin collagen and normally requires 10 to 48 hours.
 Alkali treatment is suitable for more complex collagen such as that found in bovine hides and requires more time, normally several weeks.
 The purpose of the alkali treatment is to destroy certain chemical crosslinks still present in collagen.
 Within the gelatin industry, the gelatin obtained from acid-treated raw material has been called type-A gelatin and the gelatin obtained from alkali-treated raw material is referred to as type-B gelatin.

 Advances are occurring to optimize the yield of gelatin using enzymatic hydrolysis of collagen.
 The treatment time is shorter than that required for alkali treatment, and results in almost complete conversion to the pure product.
 The physical properties of the final gelatin product are considered better.